 Understanding which choices people are going to make is pretty important when you are in the business of influencing people.

-KEYPOINT: My former roommate represents the majority of the population – people will choose price over convenience when others aren’t around.
+Legend Point: My former roommate represents the majority of the population – people will choose price over convenience when others aren’t around.

 People are also more likely to buy pragmatic vs. fun when others aren’t around too…but we’ll get there…